youcisla/DockerTP/README.md

 # Docker Web App
 ## Authors: Youcef Islam CHEHBOUB & Soufiane ALAEDDINE

 This project demonstrates how to set up and run a web application using Docker.
-You can run the project in two ways: using a `Makefile` or Docker Compose.

 ## Cloning the Repository